tldr-pages/tldr/pages/linux/warp-diag.md

 `warp-diag --add-ts`

-- Save the output file under a specific name and directory:
+- Save the output file under a specific directory:

-`warp-diag --output {{path/to/file}}`
+`warp-diag --output {{path/to/directory}}`

-- Submit a new feedback to Cloudflare's WARP team:
+- Submit a new feedback to Cloudflare's WARP interactively:

 `warp-diag feedback`